-Winter Haven is a proposed temporary safe camping site for the local homeless community.
-The project will begin around December 2018 or January 2019 and will last until March 2019.
+Winter Haven is a temporary safe camping site for the local homeless community.
+The project started on January 3rd, 2019 and will last until April 2019.
 The site will consist of 20 tents that will be either single or double occupancy.
-Winter Haven will be a drug and alcohol-free camp.
-Residents will be selected based on a rigorous screening process with input from the HOT team.
+Winter Haven is a drug and alcohol-free camp.
+Residents will be selected based on a rigorous screening process.
 Winter Haven residents will likely consist of people who are either working or disabled and who have a source of income.
 Residents will be hand-picked based on their likelihood to succeed in this community living setting.
 Residents will be required to follow a strict code of conduct, which includes requirements for behavior, quiet hours, guest policies, cleanliness, and participation in community chores.

 The Bellingham Police Department will be provided with a complete list of residents including full name and date of birth.
 The police will check each prospective resident for active warrants or a match on the sex offender list.
 The site will be surrounded by a 6-foot chain link fence.
 A reception office will be located near the front gate and will be staffed 24-hours per day, 7 days per week.
 The site will be monitored by 24/7 surveillance to protect the site residents as well as neighbors.
 Winter Haven will serve as a central location where individuals and organizations can provide